 How to save money on car insurance

-Despite the data on women’s car insurance rates showing that the gap is growing in many states, gender has an overall minimal impact on most car insurance rates.
-Fortunately there are some other options for you to lower your monthly premium.
+Despite the data on women’s car insurance rates showing that women pay more in many states, gender has an overall minimal impact on most car insurance rates.
+Fortunately, there are some other options for you to lower your monthly premium.
 Here are a few ways to save money on car insurance, whether you’re male or female:

 Practice safe driving habits

-You’ll pay significantly less for insurance if you practice safe driving habits.
-Accidents and tickets can raise your insurance rates, so many sure to always drive safely.
-It also helps your insurance premium maintain a good credit score.
+You will pay significantly less for insurance if you practice safe driving habits.
+Accidents and tickets can raise your insurance rates.

 Ask about discounts